WAC-Site/wac-site/README.md

 # The WAC Site

-This is the source code for the WAC site.
+This is the source code for the *WAC Site*.

 ## Dev Stack